-Hampi in Karnataka is an immensely underrated heritage town—underrated by Indians ‘coz the foreigners seemed to have made it their playing field.
-The town is drop-dead beautiful and awe-inspiring.
+Hampi, in the southern Indian state of Karnataka, is an immensely underrated heritage town.
+It is drop-dead beautiful and awe-inspiring.
 Every nook has an architectural wonder, not unlike Rome or Pompeii, with scores of stories etched on its stone walls.
 The excavations are ongoing, and I can only imagine how many more treasures they will reveal.
 If you love ancient history and old ruins, Hampi should be right there on your list of places to visit.

 Hampi was the capital of the Vijayanagara Empire in the 14th century.
 You will hear a lot about King Krishnadevaraya when in Hampi.
 The third ruler of the Tuluva Dynasty, the Krishnadevaraya ruled in the period of 1509–1529 and was a key reason for the proliferation of the Vijayanagara Empire.
 He became the dominant ruler of the peninsula of India by defeating the Sultans of Bijapur, Golconda, the Bahmani Sultanate and the Gajapatis of Odisha.
 He had been credited with building a lot many monuments in Hampi, followed by Harihara and Bukkaraya (Hakka and Bukka)

 Visiting Hampi made me feel very proud, not only of our rich culture and heritage but also of the preservation efforts of ASI and the pride locals take in their city.
 Hampi is surprisingly clean and well kept.
-A true pleasure to behold.
+A true pleasure to visit.

 What to do?